Theoretical vs. Conceptual Framework

 The framework provides an organized way of thinking about how and why a study takes place and about how we view its activities.
 A framework can help us to explain why we are doing a project in a particular way.
 It can also help us to understand and use the ideas of others who have done similar things.

 Think of the framework as a roadmap.
 We can read a map, because others before us have come up with common symbols to mark streets, lakes, highways, cities, mountains, rivers, etc…The scale on a map tells us how far apart different places are, so we will get an idea how long it might take us to get from one point to the next.
 A map also shows us that there may be many different paths that can be taken to get to the same place.
 A framework can help us decide and explain the route we are taking: why would we use certain methods and not others to get to a certain point.
 People might have tried a similar path before and have had different experiences using one road versus another.
 Or, there may be paths that have never been explored.
 With a conceptual framework, we can explain why we would try this or that path, based on the experiences of others, and on what we ourselves would like to explore or discover.
+Essentially, the roadmap provides agreed upon operational terms and definitions that otherwise might be obtuse or abstract.

 Here are some examples of models used as part of conceptual frameworks by LII students; Concerns-Based Adoption Model (CBAM); Technological Pedagogical Content Knowledge (TPCK), Community of Inquiry (3 presences; teacher, social, and cognitive presence), Five Factor Mentor Model, and Technology Acceptance Model (TAM).